- 01 Jan 2025

 There may be no such thing as the perfect tenant, but the nightmare tenant is all too real.

 Making the wrong decision will result in a tumultuous tenancy and could even jeopardise your relationship with the property's landlord.
-Asking the right questions, and looking out for red flags, can make all the difference in choosing a suitable tenant and preventing issues before they arise.
+Asking the right questions (as permitted within legislation), and looking out for red flags, can make all the difference in choosing a suitable tenant and preventing issues before they arise.

-Laura Valenti, Managing Director of Solutions Property Management, says you have to be careful not to infringe on the privacy of tenants.
+Laura Valenti, Managing Director of Solutions Property Management, says you have to be careful not to breach legislation but also not to infringe on the privacy of tenants.

 "I read comments from tenants all the time on social media complaining about why we need to know so many things," she says.

-To that end, Valenti prefers to stick to the usual questions, and says it's actually the information that potential tenants offer up freely which can give the biggest insights - and warning signs.
+To that end, Valenti says it's actually the information that potential tenants offer up freely which can give the biggest insights - and warning signs.

 She says you need to tread carefully if any of the following examples show up during the screening process: